-All registered students have access to a course web site (Canvas) located at the University of Michigan.
-Guest log-in's will be arranged for University of Maryland (and Census Bureau) students.
+All registered students have access to a course web site (Canvas) hosted at the University of Michigan.
+Guest accounts will be arranged for University of Maryland students.
 The Canvas web site contains lecture notes, homework problems and solutions, readings, course project materials, and a chat room.
 Materials will be posted on the web site and not distributed as paper copies.